 |Turning Circle - Kerb to Kerb:||11.3|

 Jaguar describes this improved F-TYPE Coupe as the most capable and involving car it's ever built.
-A fixed-top version of the F-TYPE Convertible, this model cements the Coventry brand's reputation as an ever more credible rival to Porsche, reviving memories of some of the company's legendary classic coupes.
+It's sleeker, faster and classier, cementing the Coventry brand's reputation as an ever more credible rival to Porsche, reviving memories of some of the company's legendary classic coupes.
 It handles.
 It goes.
 And it delivers.

-The visual changes made to this improved model are small but significant, centring mostly on a front end now embellished by full-LED headlights that sit above a re-styled bumper.
-Jaguar's distinctive J-Blade daytime running lights are retained, and these now double as the direction indicators, with the lamp's 'eyelid' indexing with the bonnet's cutline to further accentuate the lights' multi-layered graphics.
-Otherwise, it's as you were.
-Aesthetically, there are some lovely details such as the pop-out door handles and, inside, the single flying buttress that swoops down from one side of the centre console.
-Then there's the neatly styled gear selector, the giant TFT display in the dash and the deep-set driving position.
+The visual changes made to this improved model are significant, centring mostly on a front end now embellished by super-slim pixel LED headlights that blend into the 'liquid metal' surfacing' of the restyled clamshell bonnet.
+There's also a new front bumper and a subtly enlarged grille that aim to deliver more visual impact and presence.
+And the slender rear lights have been revised too, featuring an LED chicane signature inspired by the Jaguar I-PACE.
 We still think that visually, the F-TYPE Coupe bodyshape works really well, with its short wheelbase, power-packed set of rear haunches and elegant roof line.
 It manages to make the Porsche Cayman seem rather hall-of-mirrors in its proportioning and while it's not as instantly beautiful as an Aston Martin Vantage, it looks as if it would thoroughly work the Vantage over in a bar fight.
-The boot is relatively big, giving the F-TYPE Coupe genuine GT potential.
+The interior hasn't changed much, continuing to combine traditional Jaguar craftsmanship with rich, contemporary materials such as Windsor Leather and satin-finish Noble Chrome.
+Beautiful details include monogram stitch patterns in the seats and door trims, Jaguar Leaper motifs in the headrests, and subtle 'Jaguar Est.1935' markings on the centre console finisher, glovebox release button surround, and seatbelt guides.
+The boot remains relatively big, giving the F-TYPE Coupe genuine GT potential.
 You'll get 315-litres in up to the parcel shelf and 407-litres to the window line.
 A 72-litre fuel tank gives a realistic cruising range of over 340 miles.
-You can even specify the car with a panoramic glass or carbon fibre roof.

 Although there are some better performers in its class when it comes to economy and emissions, the F-TYPE Coupe is there or thereabouts.
-At the base of the range, the automatic 2.0-litre 300PS RWD F-TYPE records 39.2mpg on the combined cycle and emits 163g/km of carbon dioxide.
-With the 340PS V6, the figures are 33.6mpg and 199g/km.
-Go for a manual model and those figures are significantly worse, at 28.8mpg and 234g/km respectively.
-Just to put those V6 model numbers into some sort of frame of reference, a 370PS Porsche 911 Carrera Cabriolet with a manual 'box records 33.2mpg and emits 195g/km.
-You'll need deep pockets to run the V8 model; the F-TYPE R manages 26.4mpg and 255g/km.
+Let's get to the WLTP-rated figures.
+At the base of the range, the automatic 2.0-litre 300PS RWD F-TYPE records up to 29.8mpg on the combined cycle and emits up to 216g/km of carbon dioxide.
+You'll need deep pockets to run the V8 models.
+With the 450PS V8, the figures fall to 26.6mpg and 241g/km for the rear-driven model and 25.9mpg and 248g/km for the AWD version.
+The F-TYPE R Coupe manages 26.4mpg and 243g/km.
 Overall, we think that all of that's irrelevant.
 If you average more than 20mpg in this car, then you're not using it properly and it deserves a better home.
 You know where I am.
-Depreciation on the F-TYPE Convertible hasn't been at all bad, with the entry level car recording a 110 pence per mile cost of ownership over a three year/36,000 mile tenure.
-The Coupe is a more affordable so should do even better.
+Depreciation on the F-TYPE hasn't been at all bad.
+Taking the P300 2.0-litre variant as an example, you can expect to get 45% of your original purchase price back after the usual industry-standard three year / 30,000 mile ownership period.

 As before, the F-TYPE Coupe takes all that was great about the Convertible version and builds on it with a stiffer chassis and a more affordable asking price.
 The result is a very special car indeed, especially in this improved form.
 Even if you can only stretch to a four cylinder version.
 After all, compared to a rival Porsche 718 Cayman S, Jaguar has brought us a machine that's arguably better looking, unarguably better equipped, more powerful and endowed with a greater sense of occasion, inside and out.
 While it won't match the Porsche's delicacy of response at the limit, the F-TYPE Coupe looks as if it's got its chief competitor's measure in enough areas that count to really give the German brand something to worry about.